[DB] Introduction to SQL

 -

-: Name of the relation -
+r: Name of the relation -

-: Domain of attributeA_i
+D_i: Domain of attributeA_i; Type of attributeA_i

 SQL prevents any update to the database that violates an integrity constraints.
 SQL supports a number of different integrity constraints: